atlanmod/emfviews/README.md

 * fr.inria.atlanmod.emfviews.virtuallinksdelegator.
 This project delegates the creation of virtual links to concrete implementations
 * fr.inria.atlanmod.emfviews.virtuallinksepsilondelegate.
 This project allows to generate links from the Epsilon Comparison Language (ECL).

+Tutorials:

+* myFirstViewTutorial.
+Create your first Viewtype and View.
+* myFirstViewTransformationTutorial.
+Create your first M2M transformation using a View as input
+* enterpriseEAtutorial.
+Create more complex views in an Enterprise Architecture context.

 Who is behind this project?
 ---------------------------
 * [Juan David Villa Calle](https://github.com/juandavidvillacalle "Juan David Villa Calle")